MicrosoftDocs/well-architected/well-architected/architect-role/architecture-design-specification.md

 ## Functional specification

-The functional sepcification for a workload details the *what* and the *why* of the system or feature under development, but not the implementation.
+The functional specification for a workload details the *what* and the *why* of the system or feature under development, but not the implementation.
 This document must explain the current problems that exist and how this feature or system is going to improve that experience.
-This document captures a majority of the business requirements.
+This document captures most of the business requirements.

 An architect can help shape this document, but primarily it's a function of product ownership.
 An architect should help design the data that is captured in this specification.
-This ensures the contents drives effective and efficient technical design.
+This involvement ensures the functional specification drives effective and efficient technical design.

 Here are a few example topics that should be covered in this specification.